Is there a self-absorbed person in your life?

-6. They are more concerned with superficial qualities than character.
+6. They focus more on superficial qualities than character.

-Does your partner seem more interested in how you look, the kind of car you drive, or your income than he or she does in your character, interests, and emotional needs?
+Does this person seem more interested in how you look, the kind of car you drive, or your income than he or she does in your character, interests, and emotional needs?

 Egotistical people often choose partners who will reflect well on them.
 “Look at me.
 I can attract this hot man who makes a lot of money and drives a Porsche.”

-If your partner is not very interested in who you are as a person, so you likely won’t feel seen, appreciated, or heard in the relationship.
+If this person is not very interested in who you are as a person, you likely won’t feel seen, appreciated, or heard in the relationship.

 7. They are disinterested in your day.